If you're considering coming to Thailand on your own to find work as an English teacher, I promise you can do it.

 Finally, while it should go without saying, please visit the school.

 It is also helpful to be familiar with Thai courtesy phrases and body language (particularly the 'wai') prior to interviewing as it will go a long way to creating a good first impression, regardless of your experience level.
-You can find information about this is many places but I thought this was a good summary

 The last option I did not touch on is to go through an agency.